lammps/lammps/doc/src/Modify_gran_sub_mod.rst

 GranSubModNormalHooke, GranSubModNormalHertz, and GranSubModNormalJKR classes are derived which calculate Hookean, Hertzian, or JKR normal forces, respectively.
-This modular structure simplifies the addition of new granular contact models as as one only needs to create a new GranSubMod class without having to modify the more complex PairGranular, FixGranWall, and GranularModel classes.
+This modular structure simplifies the addition of new granular contact models as one only needs to create a new GranSubMod class without having to modify the more complex PairGranular, FixGranWall, and GranularModel classes.
 Most GranSubMod methods are also already defined by the parent classes so new contact models typically only require edits to a few relevant methods